m50d/paperdoll/README.md

  * Free monads let you [separate the declaration of a computation from its implementation](http://michaelxavier.net/posts/2014-04-27-Cool-Idea-Free-Monads-for-Testing-Redis-Calls.html)
   * Can use multiple interpreters to run the same monadic computation e.g. test vs live
  * Freer monads let you interleave multiple monadic effects without the complexities of monad transformers
-  * Both definition of effects and of interpreters can be completely separate (even in separate codebases).
+  * Both definition of effects and of interpreters can be completely separate (even in separate codebases)
+ * Improving on the paper, Paperdoll uses a `Coproduct`-based representation for the effect stack, allowing effects to be reordered and interpreted in in different orders by different interpreter stacks.

 ## Non-features and rationales

+ * The `send` in the paper is equivalent to `send` followed by `extend` in Paperdoll.
+ I think
  * `Eff#extend` is implemented naïvely and adds overhead to the entire stack it's applied to.
  Therefore the performance of a construct like `f.flatMap(g).extend[...].flatMap(h).extend[...]` is likely quadratic rather than linear as it should be.